Table of content

 By amending the 4 columns, the canvas is now an actionable document for startups.
 Instead of being used for strategic alignments, the lean canvas is now suited for actionable approaches in validating ideas, measuring, and determining the startup’s edge.

-Why Lean canvas is the best option for startups
+Why is canvas the best option for startups?

 As a tech-startup owner, the lean canvas helps you to support the development of the MVP.
 It keeps the problems, solutions in perspective, and allows you to discover if the market will potentially accept the product.